Davidatlarge/Rrra/README.md

 The function `summarise_blank()` finds, processes and summarises files containing blank measurements.
 To identify blanks from the file name, it accepts input to the argument `blank.id`, and to properly summarise, it accepts a vector of detector names in `detectors`.
+The detector names should be part of the file name.
 A warning will be printed if less than 3 values are used in a summary.

 ``` r
 blk <- summarise_blank(files,